Rahu7p/rp2040-freertos-smp-labs/docs/chapter01/README.md

 # Chapter 1
-# Why do embedded systems need more than one processor core?
+# Why Do Embedded Systems Need More Than One Processor Core?

 ---